MicrosoftDocs/cloud-adoption-framework/docs/govern/resource-consistency/governance-multiple-teams.md

 1. **Shared infrastructure environment:** A group of resources shared by all workloads.
 These are resources such as network gateways, firewalls, and security services.
 2. **Production environment:** Multiple groups of resources representing multiple production workloads.
 These resources are used to host the private and public-facing application artifacts.
 These resources typically have the tightest governance and security models to protect the resources, application code, and data from unauthorized access.
-3. **Preproduction environment:** Multiple groups of resources representing multiple nonproduction-ready workloads.
+3. **Preproduction environment:** Multiple groups of resources representing multiple workloads not yet ready for production.
 These resources are used for development and testing, and may have a more relaxed governance model to enable increased developer agility.
 Security within these groups should increase as the application development process moves closer to production.

 For each of these three environments, there is a requirement to track cost data by **workload owner**, **environment**, or both.
 That is, you'll want to know the ongoing cost of the **shared infrastructure**, the costs incurred by individuals in both the **nonproduction** and **production** environments, and finally the overall cost of **nonproduction** and **production** environments.